 Note two conclusions from this analysis.
 First, the friction recovery pressure is different at every point along the pipeline and obtains a maximum at the valve since the valve is the furthest point along the pipeline and thus experiences the most friction pressure drop.
 Second, the friction recovery pressure is a quick and conservative estimate of the maximum pressure.
-In reality, by the time the friction pressure recovery occurs, the Eq.
-3 pressure spike has attenuated (see Leslie and Tijsseling [15] for more on friction and attenuation).
-The new method discussed by Liou [13] endeavors to predict the sum of the friction recovery pressure and the attenuated Eq.
-3 spike.
+In reality, by the time the friction pressure recovery occurs, Eq.
+(3) pressure spike has attenuated (see Leslie and Tijsseling [17] for more on friction and attenuation).
+The new method discussed by Liou [15] endeavors to predict the sum of the friction recovery pressure and the attenuated Eq.
+(3) spike.
 It can be shown that Liou's method predicts the following:

-$$\Delta P{\rm max} = 5,311 \text{ kPa} (770 \text{ psi})$$ (9)
+$$\Delta P{\rm max} = 5311 \,\rm kPa \,(770 \,\rm psi) \tag{9}$$

 This value is lower than the quick and conservative method of Eq.
-8. How does it compare to an actual numerical simulation?
+(8).
+How does it compare to an actual numerical simulation?
 Figs. 4 and 5 show the answer to that.
 The Liou method predicts the peak pressure exceedingly well.

-Fig. 4 shows numerical analysis results for the first 500 seconds, and also shows the predicted pressure increase from the Joukowsky equation (Eq.
-3).
-Fig. 5 shows these same numerical analysis results for the first 200 seconds.
+Figure 4 shows numerical analysis results for the first 500 s, and also shows the predicted pressure increase from the Joukowsky equation (Eq.
+(3)).
+Figure 5 shows these same numerical analysis results for the first 200 s.
 Additionally, shown in Fig. 5 is the sudden pressure increase expressed by the Joukowsky equation (Eq.
-3), the pressure increases from line pack, the Liou [13] method for calculating pressure increases, and the friction recovery pressure increase.
-Note that the sum of the Eq.
-3 pressure from the Joukowsky equation and the friction recovery pressure is conservatively higher than the numerical simulation or Liou's pressure increase exceeds that predicted from Eq.
-3.
+(3)), the pressure increase from line pack, the Liou [15] method for calculating pressure increase, and the friction recovery pressure.
+Note that the sum of Eq.
+(3) pressure from the Joukowsky equation and the friction recovery pressure is conservatively higher than the numerical simulation or Liou's pressure prediction.
+Finally, it is clear from Figs. 4 and 5 that the actual pressure increase significantly exceeds that predicted from Eq.
+(3).

-Further Comments on Line Pack

-As seen in Fig. 5, the maximum pressure using the friction recovery pressure (12,367 kPa, 1,794 psi) is conservatively higher than the actual maximum (11,967 kPa, 1,763 psi) and the Liou method (11,949 kPa, 1,733 psi).
+Further Comments on Line Pack.
+As seen in Fig. 5, the maximum pressure using the friction recovery pressure (12,367 kPa, 1794 psi) is conservatively higher than the actual maximum (11,967 kPa, 1736 psi) and the Liou method (11,949 kPa, 1733 psi).
 Note that this system is based on oil, a relatively high viscosity fluid.
 For practical applications, use of the friction recovery pressure results in conservative maximum pressures.

 As mentioned earlier, published experimental/field test evidence for line pack is difficult to find.
 One of the signs of line pack is the increasing pressure right after the valve has instantly closed.
-This phenomenon can be observed in Figs. 4 and 5 after valve closure until the pressure peak at about 75 seconds.
+This phenomenon can be observed in Figs. 4 and 5 after valve closure until the pressure peak at about 75 s.
 Interestingly, Fig. 1 is redrawn as Fig. 6 using a different scale for emphasis where line pack is clearly identified.
 Note that the friction recovery pressure is about 5 m (16 ft) of water in Fig. 6.
-Martin's data uses water and a relatively short pipe (102 m) showing that line pack also happens in short, low viscosity systems.
+Martin's data use water and a relatively short pipe (102 m) showing that line pack also happens in short, low viscosity systems.

-For completeness, the Fig. 1 simulation results were compared with and without the varying tank pressure reported by Bergant et al. [1, Fig. 4].
+For completeness, Fig. 1 simulation results were compared with and without the varying tank pressure reported by Bergant et al. [1], (Fig. 4).
 The line pack in the simulated results was very similar between the two cases.
-This further confirms that the 5 m (16 ft) pressure rise above Eq.
-1 in Fig. 6 is a result of line pack.
+This further confirms that the 5 m (16 ft) pressure rises above Eq.
+(1) in Fig. 6 is a result of line pack.